Hans Bunge: Life

 Through the mediation of Ruth Berlau (who first introduced Bunge to Brecht) he was appointed assistant director and assistant dramaturg at the Berliner Ensemble.

 From 1953-1956 he recorded the Berliner Ensemble rehearsals of Caucasian Chalk Circle and Life of Galileo and then from 1956-1959 he managed the Bertolt Brecht Archive and conducted many noteworthy interviews with colleagues and students of Bertolt Brecht, about whom he had written a PhD thesis in 1957.

 In 1954 his son Steffen was born.

 After personal differences with Helene Weigel, Bunge joined the German Academy of Arts where he oversaw the first historical-critical edition of Brecht’s works, and later published special editions of the literary journal, Sinn und Form, dedicated to Hanns Eisler, Thomas Mann, Willi Bredel and others.

 In 1963 he married Therese Gottschalk and a year later his daughter Sabine was born.

-On 7 January 1966, the politically unconventional Bunge, who was friends with Wolf Biermann, Heiner Muller and Robert Havermann, was dismissed from the Academy as a result of the 11th Plenum of the Central Committee of the SED (Socialist Unity Party).
+On 7 January 1966, the politically unconventional Bunge, who was friends with Wolf Biermann, Heiner Müller and Robert Havemann, was dismissed from the Academy as a result of the 11th Plenum of the Central Committee of the SED (Socialist Unity Party).

 Bunge worked as a director and dramaturg at the Volkstheater Rostock, 1968–1970, and at the Deutsches Theater Berlin, 1970-1978.
 1968 In Rostock, he tried to bring Hanns Eisler's opera libretto on stage as a theater performance, which was prohibited by the authorities.

 He subsequently worked as a freelance writer in Berlin.
-In 1972 he married his third wife Gudrun Weinert and in 1973 his son Johannes was born.
+In 1972 he married his third wife Gudrun Weinert, and in 1973 his son Johannes was born.
 In 1976 he was one of the signatories of a letter protesting against the expatriation of Wolf Biermann.